raevenruiz/raevenruiz/README.md

 - 👋 Hi, I’m @raevenruiz
-- 👀 I’m interested in a career with Data Analysis
+- 👀 I’m interested in a career with Data Analysis and/or Business Intelligence
-- 🌱 I’m currently learning data visualization and hypothesis testing with Python
+- 🌱 I’m currently learning data visualization and hypothesis testing with Python, along with database development through SQL

 - 📫 How to reach me: raeven.ruiz98@gmail.com